NFT-DAO/Governance-HOLON/05-Our-Values/Documents/Charter/Draft-Charter.md

 > > Although a complete automation of all processes is impossible, human errors, sabotage, and fraud are minimized as compared to traditionally managed projects.

+> **Total Collaboration**  - `The Holonic Enterprise as a Collaborative Information Ecosystem`

+> The basic condition for holonic systems is that a holon is simultaneously a “whole” and a “part” of some other whole/holon.

 ## 03 - Community Guidelines: Code of Conduct/Rights/Privileges/Expectations drawn from the Values section that members are expected to adhere to and afford others,